 Penland Winter Residencies

-Penland’s Winter Residency program is a short-term residency opportunity for artists seeking to work independently in one of our 16 studios during Penland’s quiet season.
-Emerging and established artists are encouraged to apply for our 2-week and 4-week sessions.
-Shared studio access is provided to a small number of artists each session, inviting enough people to encourage conversation and creative camaraderie, but not so many that focused time in the studio is compromised.
-Our goal is to support artistic growth, experimentation, and inquiry in all media by offering artists the time, space, and equipment they need to promote professional development.
+Practicing artists of all backgrounds and at any stage of their career are encouraged to apply for a 2-week or 4-week session.
+Shared studio access is provided to a small number of artists each session; we invite enough people to encourage conversation and creative camaraderie, but not so many that focused time in the studio is compromised.
+Residents’ time is their own; there are no workshops, critiques, or required activities.

 Penland Winter Residencies are for: